FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

     - *close_design*
     - *close_project*

+### Use TedTCL library
+We have compressed the TedTCL library into the tedtcl.zip file for a lightweight repository.
+However, as this library is essential for the coming steps, we will show here how to use it in the process:

+1. Unzip the tedtcl.zip file.

+2. Put the below TCL commands into either your {path to Vivado 2018.2}/scripts/Vivado_init.tcl or the pr_module_xx.tcl:
+*lappend auto_path {path to tedtcl}
+package require ted*

 ### Implement the PR Module Using Blocker Templates
 In this step, we are going to physically implement the module nased on provided blocker templates.
 We have templates for modules occupying 1, 2 or 3 slots.
 The AXI interfaces between the module and the static system is pre-placed and pre-routed in clock row Y0.